Odisha Council of Higher Secondary Education: Courses offered

+Syllabus

+CHSE(O) publishes syllabus stram wise every year.
+For English (alternative), Mathematics, Biology, Sociology, Physics and Chemistry council prescribes textbooks published by National Council of Educational Research and Training (NCERT) and for other subjects it prescribes textbooks published by Odisha State Bureau of Textbook Preparation and Production (Bureau).

 Examinations

 The board conducts final examinations every spring for Higher Secondary Examination (HSE), Council of Higher Secondary Education Examinations (C.H.S.E.) and examinations of other courses prescribed by the Board for Class 12.